-At 31 December 2012, the Group had interest rate swaps with a notional contract amount of \$800 million (2011: \$800 million) which qualify as fair value hedges.
-These interest rate swaps are stated at fair value with changes in fair value being recognised in profit or loss to offset the effect of the gain or loss on the related hedged portion of interest-bearing borrowings.
+At 31 December 2012, the Group had interest rate swaps with a notional contract amount of \$800 million which qualify as fair value hedges.
+These interest rate swaps were stated at fair value with changes in fair value being recognised in profit or loss to offset the effect of the gain or loss on the related hedged portion of interest-bearing borrowings.
+During 2013, all the interest rate swaps which qualify as fair value hedges expired.

-The net fair value of interest rate swaps which qualify as fair value hedges, entered into by the Group at 31 December 2012 was \$13 million (assets) (2011: \$40 million (assets)).
+The net fair value of interest rate swaps which qualify as fair value hedges, entered into by the Group at 31 December 2012 was assets of \$13 million.